 This can be a challenge as most businesses are not well equipped to cope with translations, let alone adapt those translations to a specific, new cultural market.
-Most businesses which intend expanding overseas will use an experienced translation services provider to take on the task of translating their requirements.
-The question then for global marketers is what translation services they should be looking for?
+Most businesses that intend to expand overseas will use an experienced translation services provider to take on the task of translating their requirements.
+The question then for global marketers is what translation services they should be looking for.

-Businesses in Australia should first make sure they use accredited NAATI translation services as they will provide a quality translation service.
+Businesses in Australia should first make sure they use the services of NAATI translator as they will provide a quality translation service.
 Your chosen NAATI translators may be able to help you create a global brand strategy.
-This should include your logo, fonts, tagline etc and ensure that they are consistent throughout your anticipated market region.
+This should include your logo, fonts, tagline, etc, and ensure that they are consistent throughout your anticipated market region.
 Basically, you want to ensure that your business is recognized throughout the intended market.
 Not all translation services are set up to provide this sort of service and you will need to work with them to make sure you get the sort of brand uniformity you want.
-Your translation service provider in Australia should be able to help develop a style guide which serves as a reference point for all your international offices.
+Your translation service provider in Australia should be able to help develop a style guide that serves as a reference point for all your international offices.

 A good global translation service provider should be aware of the pitfalls of straight translations.
 When it comes to marketing, this often just doesn’t work.
 What is called transcreation is a creative adaptation of translation which takes into account cultural differences as well as local dialect and other nuances which a straight translation just doesn’t easily mesh with.
 The whole aim of your expansion drive is to be able to reach as many new potential customers as possible, but they have to know what you are trying to sell them as well as feel interested in your product, whatever it is.
-A good NAATI translation service, which has translators immersed in the target culture you wish to sell to, is a fundamental requirement for the budding global marketer.
+A good NAATI translator immersed in the target culture you wish to sell to is a fundamental requirement for the budding global marketer.